viseshrp/heroku.env/README.rst

 * Auto-setting of all env vars from a .env file
 * Lines starting with # are considered comments and ignored
+* Secure, does not store your API key anywhere.

 Credits
 -------